One that allows you to work together

 Then I'll do the legal bit (Step 3) which includes a Separation Agreement to reflect your agreement and a Consent Order to make that agreement legally binding.

-Or alternatively with my Divorce Validated Service you can agree how you'd like to separate your finances together and by yourselves and have me provide you with expert shared legal advice as to whether what you've agreed is actually fair (and amalgamation of Step 1 and Step 2).
+Or alternatively with my Divorce Validated Service you can agree how you'd like to separate your finances together and by yourselves and have me provide you with expert shared legal advice as to whether what you've agreed is actually fair (an amalgamation of Step 1 and Step 2).

 This option also includes a Separation Agreement to reflect your agreement and a Consent Order to make that agreement legally binding (Step 3).